CGC Registry

 Set Description:

 Synopsis: This is a complete set of all 45 books with a minimum grade of 9.0.
-Thirty-four of our books are highest graded examples with 13 single highest graded.
+Thirty-five of our books are highest graded examples with 13 single highest graded.

 Background: Doom Patrol is a superhero team, which made their first appearance June 1963 in My Greatest Adventure #80.
 The book was created by writers Arnold Drake and Bob Haney, along with artist Bruno Premiani.
 Doom Patrol has appeared in different incarnations in multiple comics, and have also been adapted to other media.
 Although not one of the most popular superhero teams, they have never been out of print for more than a few years since their introduction.
 The series' creator and fans have suspected that Marvel Comics copied the basic concept to create the X-Men, which debuted a few months later.